Earl Manvers

 Earl Manvers was a title in the Peerage of the United Kingdom.
 It was created in 1806 for Charles Medows Pierrepont, 1st Viscount Newark.
 He had already been created Baron Pierrepont, of Holme Pierrepont in the County of Nottingham, and Viscount Newark, of Newark-on-Trent in the County of Nottingham, in 1796.
 Both these titles were in the Peerage of Great Britain.

-Born Charles Medows, he was the second son of Philip Medows, Deputy Ranger of Richmond Park, by Lady Frances Pierrepont, daughter of William Pierrepont, Earl of Kingston (1692–1713), eldest son and heir apparent of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull.
+Born Charles Medows, he was the second son of Philip Meadows (1708-1781), Deputy Ranger of Richmond Park, by Lady Frances Pierrepont (1711-1795), daughter of William Pierrepont, Earl of Kingston (1692–1713), eldest son and heir apparent of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull.
 The name of the earldom derives from the Manvers family, from a marriage to an heiress of which family (Annora de Manvers) the family seat of Holme Pierrepont (formerly simply Holme) had passed into the Pierrepont family in the 13th century.

 In 1788 Charles Medows had succeeded to the Pierrepont estates on the death of the second Duke's wife, and assumed the same year by Royal sign manual the surname of Pierrepont in lieu of Medows.
 Manvers's eldest son Evelyn Pierrepont predeceased him and he was succeeded by his second son Charles, the second Earl.
 He was a naval commander and Member of Parliament.
 He was succeeded by his second and only surviving son, Sydney, the third Earl.
 He represented Nottinghamshire South in Parliament.
 He was succeeded by his eldest son, Charles, the fourth Earl.
-He sat as Conservative Member of Parliament for Newark, elected on four separate occasions.
+He sat as Conservative Member of Parliament for Newark, elected on four occasions.
 On his death the titles passed to his only son Evelyn, the fifth Earl.
 He suffered a mental breakdown at the age of 17 and never married.